• About

 Quito generally hosts two Carnival parades in the Old Town center of the city, one starting on the Monday morning before Carnival and the other on the morning of Carnival Tuesday.
 These are fantastic events to attend, and are highly recommended if you’ll be in Quito for Carnival.

-You’ll also find musical performances and dance performances on stages around the city, and food tents set up to sell street food around the city, as well near concert or parade sites.
+You’ll also find musical performances and dance performances on stages around the city and food tents set up to sell street food around the city, as well as near concert or parade sites.

 Playing Carnival in Quito